Gear

 DYNAMITE

 Cardboard tubes of 50/50 nitroglycerin/diatomaceous earth stabilizer.
-Contains a small hole for the placement of detonators.
-The sticks are relatively stable, and may be cut and halved or quartered, Dynamite may not be used in freezing temperatures without being warmed up, a dangerous task.
+The sticks are relatively stable and may be cut and halved or quartered, Innert when frozen.

 SAFETY FUSE